WagJag March Guide • Toronto / GTA • Niagara • Ontario • Michelle Milligan •

 1) Big “Wow” Events to Anchor Your Month

 If your March vibe is “one big outing that makes the whole month feel exciting,” start with experiences that feel like a main event.
-One standout on the WagJag March calendar is the National Home Show at the Enercare Centre (Exhibition Place), running March 6–15, 2026.
-It’s a classic for a reason: home inspiration, clever upgrades, and endless “we could totally do that” ideas (even if you… absolutely will not be tiling your own backsplash).
-Bring a partner, a friend, or your most design-opinionated relative and make a day of it.
+One standout on the WagJag March calendar is the National Home Show in Toronto at the Enercare Centre (Exhibition Place), running March 6–15, 2026.
+It’s a classic for a reason: home inspiration, clever upgrades, and endless “we could totally do that” ideas.

 National Home Show (Toronto)